mikaskard/mikaskard/README.md

 I'm a Computer Science student with a good understanding of scripting.
 I enjoy working on software development and exploring new technologies!

-🔭 I’m currently working on Lua-based projects
+🔭 I’m currently working on Java-based projects
 🌱 I’m currently learning more about software development, algorithms, and various programming languages
-👯 I’m looking to collaborate on Lua scripts and other projects
+👯 I’m looking to collaborate on any kind of projects
 📝 I regularly create Lua scripts and small projects for gaming purposes
 💬 Ask me about scripting or general programming topics
 📫 How to reach me: mkardachakis@gmail.com